HOW TO GIVE YOUR HOME A SPRING REFRESH

 Fold away the chunky knits and layer up your home with some of these beautiful light, breezy spring textiles.

-- These throws from The London Mother favourite South London shops, Cissy Wears, are from Ferm Living and add a more modern touch to a springy interior.
+These throws from Cissy Wears are from Ferm Living and add a more modern touch to a springy interior.

 I will always be a sort of tidy-ish maximalist.
 With simple storage ideas you can have a relaxed, welcoming home but still be able to find your car keys in the morning and avoid stomping on your kids toys during the night.
 If you are ready to go really minimalist, follow Scandinavian Stylist on Instagram for daily tips on how to live beautifully with less junk.